• Skip to primary navigation

 Servings of Feta & Roast Carrot Black Lentil Salad

 1. Don't crowd the carrots - the carrots will roast more quickly and evenly if you give them a little space.
-Use a large roasting dish or two roasting dishes to ensure they have some room.
+For best results, use a large roasting dish or two roasting dishes to ensure they have some room.

 3. Check the doneness of the carrots - the roast carrots are done and have the best taste when you can easily put a fork through them.
 If in doubt try one to see.
 You might need to adjust the cooking time a little depending on your oven.